 Below is an outline of the process that students follow to set up an independent study.
 Because the student and the instructor are designing a course, students must begin this process a full semester in advance.
 Students can refer to the Student Checklist to investigate the planning timeline for these steps:

-- Discuss with their adviser the possibility of conducting an independent study.
+- Students should discuss with their faculty adviser the possibility of conducting an independent study.

 - Generate a basic idea: a problem or a question, a time period, a literary genre, a natural phenomenon, a philosophical theme, or a creative skill.